 Born in the north of France and raised in a tight-knit family environment, Victor Trolet has always been driven by a will to understand the ties that make up societies.
 His journey at Sciences Po and at Columbia University allowed him to explore such intricacies, immersed in the study of subjects close to his heart: economics, sociology, and art.

 In addition to his academic engagement, Victor aims to bring people together in the achievement of mutual uplift and in the fight against self-censorship.
 This commitment is embedded in his projects in consulting, venture capital and art promotion on both sides of the Atlantic.
 His current responsibilities in New York City aim to bridge the academic and professional spheres, promoting learning opportunities and diversity outside the classroom.

 Victor has decided to embrace a life of discoveries, opening himself up to new cultures through his passions.
 A dedicated runner and art enthusiast, he has made the best of his time in Europe and is looking forward to getting involved at the Jérôme Lohez Foundation.
 Victor is convinced that the Foundation will fulfill his ambition to spread values of cultural exchanges and is honored to be part of such a common effort, with his fellow recipients, and with the Foundation’s representatives.

 How to Apply

 Jérôme Lohez Foundation applicants will be screened by the foundation’s executive board of internationally qualified professionals and academics.
-The deadline for applications will be October 15th.
-The board will meet to review submissions in the mid-October and scholarship winners shall be announced in early November.
-The scholarship will be granted in November.
+The deadline for applications is December 31, 2023.
+Scholarship winners will be announced in January 2024.

 The Foundation will provide scholarships to students, regardless of their nationalities, who participate in dual-degree programs at universities that are associated with the Lohez 9/11 Foundation: